cybera/synthi/manual/src/sections/TransformationExamples.md

 | ...      | ... | ...       | ... |   |
 | Field 20 | 48  | Field 40  | 31  |   |

-We want to turn each sheet into a single row of data so that our CSV would look like:
+We want to turn each sheet into a single row of data, so our .csv would look like:

 ```csv
 "Field 1","Field 2","Field 3",...,"Field 20","Field 21","Field 22","Field 23","Field 40"